 The benefits of a slab pie

 A slab pie is the ideal dessert for a big gathering.
 It's the same amount of pie effort with a bigger payoff: more pie to go around.
 I made this recipe in a quarter sheet pan, which measures 9 x 13.
 You can easily get between 12 to 15 pieces from the pie, depending on how generous you're feeling when you're slicing it.
 It's an easy pie to serve, and you can eat it with your hands.
 I certainly did.
 Is there anything better?

-Quarter Sheet Pan – I made this pie in a quarter sheet pan which measures 9 x 13 but has a much lower rim than a standard 9 x 13 baking pan.
+- Quarter Sheet Pan - I made this strawberry rhubarb pie in a quarter sheet pan which measures 9 x 13 but has a much lower rim than a standard 9 x 13 baking pan (such as you'd use for brownies).
 I would recommend sourcing one rather than trying to substitute.

 Strawberry Lime Rhubarb Slab PiePrint Recipe Pin Recipe

 - 2 tsp (8g) granulated sugar

 - 2 cups (552g, 16 oz) unsalted butter chilled